All Episodes

 The plot was to blow up a tunnel.

-Now, I don't know if you people know it.
+I don't know if you people know it.

 Some of these people, I've been with them driving through the tunnel and get all scared.

-I said, You think the tunnel's going through water?
+I said, you think the tunnel's going through water?

 There's no water around it.

-At any rate, their plot was to blow up the middle of the tunnel, which would cause the tunnel to flood with water from the Hudson River, which then would in turn flood lower Manhattan, the Wall Street area, and render the primary economic engine of Manhattan uh defunct.
+At any rate, their plot was to blow up the middle of the tunnel, which would cause the tunnel to flood with water from the Hudson River, which then would in turn flood lower Manhattan, the Wall Street area, and render the primary economic engine of Manhattan defunct.

 Now, where would they get an idea like this?

-All he is.
+It's all he is.

-Uh, but yet he's the world's foremost authority.
+But yet he's the world's foremost authority.

-Katie said, what do you see happening in, say, 15, 20 years, even 50 years if nothing changes?
+Katie said, What do you see happening in, say, 15, 20 years, even 50 years, if nothing changes?

-Of course, Florida and Louisiana and Texas are particularly vulnerable, the San Francisco Bay area, Manila, and we have seen the impact of a couple of hundred thousand refugees from an environmental crisis.
+And we have seen the impact of a couple hundred thousand refugees from an environmental crisis.

-Imagine a hundred million or two hundred million.
+Imagine 100 million or 200 million.

 Even Manhattan would be in deep water, right?

-Yes, in fact, the World Trade Center Memorial site would be underwater.
+Yes, in fact, the World Trade Center Memorial Site would be underwater.

 Well, let me explain this, folks.

-Ted Kacinski was a human bomber.
+Ted Kaczynski was a human bomber.

-And when they went into that little shack of his, they, among other things, they found Al Gore's book, Earth in the Balance.
+And when they went into that little shack of his, among other things, they found Al Gore's book, Earth in the Balance.

-Uh and you know, Gore's slideshow has been around for a number of years, long before the movie came out.
+So it's not a stretch to suggest that this whole plot, and you know, Gore's slideshow has been around for a number of years, long before the movie came out.

-Open line Friday continues right after this.
+The brief time out here, ladies and gentlemen, Open Line Friday continues right after this.

 All right, you've got to hear this.

-By the way, those of you on hold, please be patient, I'll get to you, but I've been promising the uh sound bites from President Bush today, press conference in Chicago at the Museum of Science and History.
+But I've been promising the sound bites from President Bush today at the press conference in Chicago at the Museum of Science and History.

 Here's a question from a local Chicago reporter.